|

 light fixtures that you can see here.
 I chose to go with T-8 fixtures for energy

 efficiency.
-I will start with nine overhead fixtures (four 48" tubes in
+I used only nine overhead fixtures (four 48" tubes in

 installed on the east and west walls.